resvendsen/mapproject/README.md

 #### Limiting Search Results
     **NOTE**:  These features are not implemented on mobile devices.

-    The number of search results can be limited by shrinking the serach radius and/or by expressing the maximum number that may be returnes.
+    The number of search results can be limited by shrinking the search radius and/or by expressing the maximum number that may be returned.

     Search radius defaults to 6.2 miles (10 kilometers).
-Enter any value less than 6.2.
+Enter any value less than 62.0.

     Maximum count defaults to 30.
-You may enter up to 50 or down to 1.
+You may enter from 1 to 50.
+Results will be returned quicker for lower numbers.

 #### Results Modes
     The returned information may either be displayed on a map or as a list.
-Click the **Show Map** checkbox to display in map mode.
+Click the "Show Map" checkbox to display in map mode.
 A check mark indicates that the map will display.
-Unclick the **Show Map** check box to display the results in a list.
-In this case the checkbox will be blank or unchecked.
+Unclick the "Show Map" check box to display the results in a list.
+In this case the checkbox will be blank/unchecked.

     You may check or uncheck this box at any time, either before or after a search.
 If the results are already displayed when you click it, it will display the same results in the other mode.